esteinig/achilles/README.md

 For now, the best way to install `Achilles` is to create a fresh `conda` env with `Python 3.6`, `pip` install the packages into the environment, and then add the correct version of `tensorflow-gpu` depending on your CUDA driver version on the GPU.
 I found that the `conda` version of `tensorflow-gpu` is the easiest to install under these circumstances.

-`Tensorflow-GPU` and the associated `CUDA` driver on the GPU must be installed.
 We used `Achilles` on a cluster with two Tesla V100 and 16GB memory each.
-For some reason, installation of the GPU environment did not work with higher `tensorflow-gpu` versions `> v1.8` that interface with `CUDA 9.2` or `CUDA 10`, so we installed `tensorflow-gpu v1.8.0` from `conda` with the `cudnn` library version `v7.1.2`, which also installs the `cudatoolkit` version `v9.0` in `conda`.
+For some reason, installation of the GPU environment did not work with higher `tensorflow-gpu` versions `> v1.8` that interface with `CUDA 9.2 or 10.0`, so we installed `tensorflow-gpu v1.8.0` from `conda` with `cudnn v7.1.2`, which also installs the `cudatoolkit v9.0`.
 This environment works with the `CUDA 9.0` driver for the GPUs on the cluster.

 The frozen `conda` `environment.yml` for `tensorflow-gpu v1.8.0` can be installed with: